neetesh000/Appium_Grid/README.md

 # Appium_Tests_Framework_For_Multiple_Devices
-Allows you to run automation test on multiple android devices (Real/Emulator) simultaneously.
-Just plug your android devices to machine and run tests.
+Allows you to run automation tests on multiple android devices (Real/Emulator) simultaneously.
+Just plug your android devices to the machine and run the tests.
-By configuring the TestNG.xml file the framework can run all the tests on multiple devices simultanuously for device coverage or can distribute the tests on multiple devices to finish the testing earlier.
+By configuring the TestNG.xml file the framework can run all the tests on multiple devices simultanuously for device coverage or can distribute the tests on multiple devices to finish the testing in shorter time.

 ## Requirements:
 - Java